 Group 10, January to March 2017

 Seven trainees took part in the tenth and final Landscape Management Trainees group.
 The group worked in Stirling, Falkirk and Fife on a range of projects that developed their personal and employability skills for the future.
 This group carried out work as diverse as planting 300 trees at Polmont Woods in Falkirk to upgrading paths and steps at Forestry Commission Scotland sites at Balgownie Woods and Devilla Forest in Fife.
-The work at Polmont Woods has contirbuted to this IFLI project.
-Throughout the ten groups it has become clear that in addition to benefitting trainee's development, their work has benefitted places, people and habitats around the Inner Forth, including where IFLI partners and other stakeholders in the landscape have been delivering work.
-On a number of sites trainees have been making positive changes that will be felt into the future.
-A favourite example is at SWT's Jupiter Urban Wildlife Reserve where over a number of trainee cycles a site for TCV's new growing project has been developed.
-Trainees built raised beds and had a huge part in creating a new woodworking shed clad with pallet wood.
+The work at Polmont Woods contirbuted to this IFLI project.
+Throughout the ten groups it became clear that, in addition to benefitting trainee's development, their work benefitted places, people and habitats around the Inner Forth, including where IFLI partners and other stakeholders in the landscape had been delivering work.
+On a number of sites, trainees made positive changes that will be felt into the future.
+A favourite example is at SWT's Jupiter Urban Wildlife Reserve where over a number of trainee cycles a site for TCV's new growing project was developed: Trainees built raised beds and had a huge part in creating a new woodworking shed clad with pallet wood.
 Windows were put in and work benches built to the trainee's own designs.

 Group 9, October 2016 to December 2016